tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c2.rst

    |  void do_smell()               (defined in /std/base_room)
    |  ^pinto/room/>

-An other option would be to use the `apropos <../command/apropos.html>`_ command to look for documented ``do_listen()`` functions:
+An other option would be to use the :doc:`apropos <../command/apropos>` command to look for documented ``do_listen()`` functions:

    |  ^pinto/room/> apropos do_listen